-Statements in this Management Discussion and Analysis Report describing the Company's objectives and estimates, among others, may be 'forward-looking' statements within the meaning of applicable laws and regulations.
+Statements in this Management Discussion and Analysis Report describing the Company's objectives, estimates etc. may be 'Forward looking statements' within the applicable laws and regulations.
 The statements in this Management Discussion and Analysis Report could differ materially from those expressed or implied.
-Important factors that could make a difference to the Company's operations include raw material availability and prices, cyclical demand and pricing in the Company's principal markets, changes in Government regulations, tax regimes, forex markets, economic developments within India and the countries with which the Company conducts business, and other incidental factors.
-The Company takes no responsibility for any consequences of the decisions made based on such statements and is under no obligation to update them in the future.
+Important factors that could make a difference to the Company's operations include raw material availability and prices, cyclical demand and pricing in the Company's principal markets, changes in the Governmental regulations, tax regimes, forex markets, economic developments within India and the countries with which the Company conducts business and other incidental factors.
+The Company takes no responsibility for any consequences of the decisions made, based on such statement and holds no obligation to update these in future.